Splish-Splash/Splish-Splash/README.md

-### Hello HR😸 or just random stranger🚶, my name is Oleksii Seniushkovych and this is my github profile
+### Hello recruiter😸 or just random stranger🚶, my name is Oleksii Seniushkovych and this is my github profile

 ## I am:
 - Python🐍 programmer👨‍💻